labbsr0x/bb-bot/README.md

 1. Talk to Telegram's Bot Father, create your own bot and get it's Telegram Token;
 2. Open a Dialogflow account, create a new project and import the configs from the folder `bot/dialogflow`;
-3. Train your intents;
+3. Setup a Telegram integration on Dialogflow with the Token obtained in `step 1`;
-4. Setup a Telegram integration with the Token obtained in `step 1`;
+4. Send messages to your bot on telegram and then train your intents on Dialogflow website;
-5. Expose your `port 3001` and inform a reachable HTTPS address to the Dialogflow fulfillment configuration.
+5. Expose your `port 3000` and inform a reachable **HTTPS** address to the Dialogflow fulfillment configuration.
 We recommend using [ngrok](https://ngrok.com) for that;
 6. Type the following commands in your terminal to interact with your bot directly through Telegram:

    ```bash